If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-It’s not something that any beekeeper would ever wish for, but honeybee colonies can sometimes die off.
+Dead beehives are not something that any beekeeper would wish for.
+Unfortunately, honeybee colonies can sometimes die off.
 There are various reasons for this happening ranging from the weather and diseases to pesticide chemicals.
 When an entire colony dies off, you have to clean the beehive and prepare it for its next use.
 In this article we will discuss how to clean a dead beehive and get it ready for a new colony of honeybees.
 Cleaning a dead beehive should have focus on all areas and parts of the hive.
 It also has a role in preventing re-occurrence of the mass death of honeybees.

 Cleaning a dead beehive is largely about making the beehive useful again.
 For beehives that have been damaged too much, you should aim to salvage as many parts as you can.
 You can then use the salvaged parts to build another beehive or use them in other beehives.
 All parts of the beehive must be properly cleaned and sterilized so they do not lead to losing another beehive.